MandyHole/opendayplanner/README.md

 ## Testing

+At each stage, I tested to ensure that each validation produced the expected result (e.g., intentionally adding dates in the past, wrong type of event, wrong email format, etc), either looping to ask the user for a correct input with the appropriate error or progressing the user through the programme if the input was correct.

+I checked to ensure the spreadsheets were in a clear, usable format with the cells labeled as expected and headers formatted.

+I also went through the 'Problems' section of the console and the pycodestyle to ensure there were no errors.
+I found that it didn't like the \ character in the email validation.
+A search found that adding an 'r' before the string made the program ignore that character and pass the test.
+The 80 character line length also caused problems until a search found that an '\' at the end of the line would split the lines and make them still work.

-Validator Testing
+### Validator Testing
-<strong>pycodestyle (formerly called pep8)</strong>: No errors were returned when passing through the pycodestyle validator
+<strong>pycodestyle (formerly called pep8)</strong>: No errors were returned when passing through the pycodestyle validator once the line spacing and escape character issues were resolved.

 ## Deployment
 The site was deployed to Heroku.
-GitHub pages.
 The steps to deploy are as follows:
 <ol>
-<li>Create a new app in Herouk</li>
+<li>Create a new app in Heroku</li>
 <li>Add Config Vars for creds.json, credentials.json and Port 8000 </li>
 <li>Add Buildpacks for python and nodejs (in that order)</li>
 <li>Deploy by connecting to the Github repository</li>